skinnyandbald/claude/README.md

 ```

 > [!NOTE]
-> On conversation start, use for example the following trigger to evaluate the profile methodology:
+> On conversation start, use various triggers to evaluate the profile methodology:
 >
-> *Please detail the loaded profile methodology.*
+> *Please detail the profile methodology.* - Claude's [response](./docs/images/profile-methodology.png)
+> *Explain how your temporal awareness is beneficial for ENGINEER profile.* - Claude's [response](./docs/images/profile-temporal-awareness.png)
+> *Explain how the ENGINEER profile helps you, while collaborating on a Kubernetes cluster P0 incident in production.* - Claude's [response](./docs/images/profile-production-incident.png)
+> *Explain how conversation logs and diary entries are beneficial for ENGINEER profile.* - Claude's [response](./docs/images/profile-documentation.png)

 ## Key Features

-See below the core infrastructure capabilities.
+The framework provides three foundational capabilities that enable persistent, systematic collaboration with institutional memory preservation.

 ### Conversation Logs

-Structured documentation of collaboration sessions preserves technical decisions and outcomes across time.
+Structured documentation of collaboration sessions preserves decisions and outcomes across time.
 Each session captures metadata, implementation details, and architectural choices for institutional memory building.

 ### Diary System